 My father in the Gospel, Ern Baxter, often proclaimed, “Before Jesus comes back for the resurrection of the body and the final judgment on the last day every demonic prince must bow the knee to King Jesus!”

-Bible teacher and author Bob Mumford aptly described Christ's everlasting Kingdom as, “the Kingdom that keeps on coming!”
+Bob Mumford, Bible teacher and popular author, described Christ's present and everlasting Kingdom administration as, “the Kingdom that keeps on coming!”

-Thus the primary mission or mandate of the Apostles Theological Seminary is to rediscover or recover the original revelation of Christ, His Kingdom and His Church entrusted by the Lord Jesus to the first apostles and preserved for us today in the Canon of the New Testament.
-The secondary mission or mandate of ATS is to work with the emerging apostles and apostolic companies around the globe and train a new generation of apostles, prophets, evangelists, pastors and teachers for the Twenty-first Century.
+Thus, the primary mission or mandate of the Apostles Theological Seminary is to recover the original revelation of Christ, His Kingdom and His Church entrusted by the Lord Jesus to the first apostles and preserved for us today in the Canon of the New Testament and impart this revelation to a new generation of authentic apostles, prophets, evangelists, shepherds and teachers, and Kingdom-minded leaders.
+The secondary mission or mandate of ATS is to work with the emerging fellowship of apostles, apostolic companies, geographic councils of apostles and elders and their networks of churches and together with them train a new generation of apostles, prophets, evangelists, pastors and teachers for the Twenty-first Century.

 A Truly Apostolic Seminary

 Webster's Collegiate Dictionary defines a seminary as, “an environment in which something originates and from which it is propagated,” and also as, “an institution for the training of candidates for the priesthood, ministry or rabbinate.”

 The English word "seminary" comes from Middle English for “a seedbed, nursery, seminary,” deriving from the Latin word “semen or seed.”